kalliduz/NeuralAnts/docs/architecture.md

   Ants may deposit pheromone through an actor and the levels decay over time.
   Sensors provide the direction to the strongest cell so ants can follow trails.
+- **Nest**: A fixed point in the environment acts as the colony's nest.
+Ants carry food back here to convert it into energy.
 - **Obstacles**: The environment spawns a few random rectangular obstacles that ants must navigate around.
 - **Evolution**: When an ant has high energy it creates a mutated offspring,